 Organic shingles usually have a 20-year lifespan and are among the more affordable materials.
 They are also much heavier which makes them very wind-resistant, but the issues with moisture mean the shingles are prone to ice damage.

 Tile shingles are the most adaptable type of roofing material since it works well with virtually any architectural home design.
 And because they are molded in different shapes, they come in a much wider variety of colors and designs.

-The only drawback when it comes to these types of shingles for the roof is that the shingles themselves are inexpensive, but the cost of installation is substantial.
-It is because it takes skilled and certified professionals to install them because they are one of the heavier roofing materials available on the market.
+The only drawback when it comes to these types of shingles is that the shingles themselves are inexpensive.
+However, the cost of installation is substantial.
+It takes skilled and certified professionals to install them.
+This is because they are one of the heavier roofing materials available on the market.

-Wood shingles are a moderately affordable roofing material, which is very eco-friendly, durable (lifespan up to 50 years), and energy efficient.
+Wood shingles are a moderately affordable roofing material.
+They are very eco-friendly, durable (lifespan up to 50 years), and energy efficient.
 Cedar and redwood are usually used to create these shingles, which is rot-resistant, pliable and wind-resistant.

-The downside to wood shingles is that they are less fire-resistant than other shingles, so it’s vital homeowners coat them in fire-resistant resin regularly.
+The downside to wood shingles is that they are less fire-resistant than other shingles.
+It’s vital homeowners coat them in fire-resistant resin regularly.

 If you’re not satisfied with the state of shingles or you think it’s time for a change, we can help you.
 At 1-800-HANSONS our team of trained professionals specialize in roofing and can work with you to improve the curb appeal of your entire home.
 Request a free estimate today, and find out how easy it is to increase the value of your home.